mysoultan/reference-architectures/aks/secure-baseline/README.md

 with security in mind.

-This is meant to guide an interdisciplinary team or multiple teams like networking, security and development through a fictional process to get this secure baseline infrastructure up and running.
+This is meant to guide an interdisciplinary team or multiple teams like networking, security and development through a fictional process of getting this secure baseline infrastructure up and running.

 #### Guidance